lppier/Web_Mining_and_MongoDB_Cars/readme.md

 3. install pymongo: pip install pymongo
 4. Update the values of MONGO_DB_PORT to the value noted in step 2 above.
 By default MongoDb runs on port # 27017 and so it need not be changed

+API Usage:
+1. Insert many car details into the collection:
+See `insert_many_records_sample` method in `MongoDbClient` class
+2. Insert single car detail into the collection:
+See `insert_single_record_sample` method in `MongoDbClient` class

 ***Scraping from [Carousell](https://sg.carousell.com/)***